pdx-cs-rust-web/homework_1/API.md

   This accepts a JSON question consisting of a string `title`, some string `content`, and optionally a list of string `tags`.
-The result is the question together with a new integer question `id`.
+The result is the question with its new integer question `id`.